How Remote patient monitoring apps can transform the Healthcare Sector?

 JotForm –

 JotForm consists of HIPAA-compliant forms.
 You also have to agree to a HIPAA-required BAA for collecting data.
 There are also certain sets of templates available for the users.
-JotForm transmits these forms securely to your Smartphone for you to review them.
+JotForm transmits these forms securely to your smartphone so you can review them.

 Resideo LifeStream –

 Resideo consists of a complete set of products and patient monitoring apps.
-The data collected by the Resideo devices go to the LifeStream software.
-The doctor’s dashboard then displays this information.
-Doctors also receive an alert when the patient data goes outside the ‘normal’ range.
+The data collected by the Resideo devices goes to the LifeStream software, which displays this information on the doctor’s dashboard.
+Doctors are also alerted when patient data goes outside the ‘normal’ range.

 Philips –